Summary

 That high was achieved in spite of the publication in May of a short report from Culper Research which criticized Veru's Phase 3 trial, suggesting that placebo mortality rates were surprisingly high, making the drug's effect look greater that it really was.

 Culper also suggested that the study enrolled too few patients, and at too many locations - 57 in total across six different countries, resulting in a lack of comparable cases.
 Finally, Culper highlighted the past failures of the management team, many of whom worked at another biotech, GTx Inc., whose share price they alleged had declined in value by >90% under the leadership of Mitchell Steiner, who is now CEO of Veru.
-Steiner sold $2m of Veru shares as part of an option exercise in August, it was reported.
+A Veru director, Dr. Mario Eisenberger also sold $2m of Veru shares as part of an option exercise in August, it was reported, leading to a fall in Veru's share price.

 The FDA opted to hold an Advisory Committee ("AdComm") to discuss the EUA application with its Pulmonary-Allergy Drugs Advisory Committee, originally scheduled for Oct.
 6 but subsequently moved it to Nov.
 6. Ahead of this meeting, shares traded at $15, jumping in value from $10, apparently due to optimism based on the FDA's release of its briefing documents on Nov.
 7.